The “Gotta Know EVERYTHING about Grammar” English Class

 Teaching vocabulary can be a daunting task: so many words, so little time!
 Yet, it is important that students have a vast knowledge of our language.
 Therefore, Kristen will teach students many of the 100 most common words for SAT/ACT test preparation through a variety of activities, class conversations, skits and games.
 Students won’t just memorize words and their meanings; instead, students will learn the words, understand them, and use them in their conversations and writing.

 How will this help my youngster?

-Since Kristen has taught in the public school system, she knows the state standards, curriculum, and material that students of this age need to know and understand to successfully move onto the high school grades and then to college.
-Since she has taught this class at KAT for the past ten years, she has seen first-hand the areas where she needs to focus her teaching for this home school co-op.
+Since Kristen has taught in the public school system and maintains close relationships with many current public and private school teachers, she knows the current standards, curriculum, and material that students of this age need to know and understand to successfully move onto the high school grades and then to college.
+Since she has taught this class at KAT since 2006, she has seen first-hand the areas where she needs to focus her teaching for this home school co-op.

 Grammar is a crucial component to becoming a solid and successful writer.
 Because writing is large part of high school English programs, college entrance exams and applications, and most college curriculums, it is important for students to have a strong grasp of English grammar, including parts of speech, punctuation, and essay structure.
-This course is designed to teach students all aspects of English grammar by applying the knowledge that they’re obtaining to time drills and other activities.
+This course is designed to teach students all aspects of English grammar.

 How much is this going to cost me?

 $380 per student for the entire year.
 Half ($190) is due at the week before classes begin in September.
 The other half is due at the beginning of the second semester in January.

 This class is a one year program, following the KAT’s schedule.

 Students will need a notebook or three-ringed binder to keep notes in as well as paper and writing utensils.
 Home computers are appropriate, but not required, for out of class work.